Noob3vol/push_swap/Readme.md

 ---

 ### Quicksort :
-	Quicksort use divide and conquer strategy dividing input in sublist and sorting middle element recursivly till divided part is large enough.
+	Quicksort use divide and conquer strategy dividing input in sublist and sorting middle element recursivly.

-Optimisation include pivot choose and using quadratic sort to counter explosion of temporal complexity with these algorithm
+Optimisation include pivot choose and using quadratic sort to counter explosion of temporal complexity with these algorithm.

 ---

 ## Extra

 ### Quicksort Pivot choose :
 	divided stack part is exported as an array and sorted using an implemented quicksort to find best pivot picking middle element of sorted part

 ### Part sorting algorithm : hiatus
 	Quadratic Part sorting algorithm is provided to sort small divided part where